-(b) (notwithstanding the authority conferred by this resolution may have ceased to be in force), issue shares in pursuance of any Instrument made or granted by the Directors while this resolution was in force,
+(b) (notwithstanding the authority conferred by this resolution may have ceased to be in force), issue shares in pursuance of any Instruments made or granted by the Directors while this resolution was in force,

-- 1. the aggregate number of shares to be issued pursuant to this resolution (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) does not exceed 50% of the total number of issued shares, excluding treasury shares, in the capital of the Company (as calculated in accordance with sub-paragraph 2 below), of which the aggregate number of shares to be issued other than on a pro-rata basis to shareholders (including shares to be issued in pursuance of Instruments made or granted pursuant to this resolution) does not exceed 20% of the total number of issued shares, excluding treasury shares, in the capital of the Company (as calculated in accordance with sub-paragraph 2 below); - 2. (subject to such manner of calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of shares that may be issued under sub-paragraph 1 above, the percentage of the total number of issued shares, excluding treasury shares, shall be based on the total number of issued shares, excluding treasury shares, in the capital of the Company at the time that this resolution is passed, after adjusting for: - (i) new shares arising from the conversion or exercise of any convertible securities or share options or vesting of share awards which are outstanding or subsisting at the time this resolution is passed; and - (ii) any subsequent bonus issue, consolidation or subdivision of shares; - 3. in exercising the authority conferred by this resolution, the Company shall comply with the provisions of the Listing Manual of the SGX-ST for the time being in force (unless such compliance has been waived by the SGX-ST) and the Articles of Association; and - 4. (unless revoked or varied by the Company in general meeting) the authority conferred by this resolution shall continue in force until the conclusion of the next Annual General Meeting or the date by which the next Annual General Meeting is required by law to be held, whichever is the earlier." (see Explanatory Note (iv))
+- 1. the aggregate number of shares to be issued pursuant to this resolution (including shares to be issued in pursuance of the Instruments made or granted pursuant to this resolution) does not exceed fifty per centum (50%) of the total number of issued shares, excluding treasury shares, in the capital of the Company (as calculated in accordance with sub-paragraph 2 below), of which the aggregate number of shares to be issued other than on a pro-rata basis to shareholders of the Company (including shares to be issued in pursuance of the Instruments made or granted pursuant to this resolution) does not exceed twenty per centum (20%) of the total number of issued shares, excluding treasury shares, in the capital of the Company (as calculated in accordance with sub-paragraph 2 below); - 2. (subject to such manner of calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of shares that may be issued under sub-paragraph 1 above, the percentage of the total number of issued shares, excluding treasury shares, shall be based on the total number of issued shares, excluding treasury shares, in the capital of the Company at the time that this resolution is passed, after adjusting for: - (i) new shares arising from the conversion or exercise of any convertible securities; - (ii) new shares arising from exercising share options or vesting of share awards which are outstanding or subsisting at the time this resolution is passed; and - (iii) any subsequent bonus issue, consolidation or subdivision of shares; - 3. in exercising the authority conferred by this resolution, the Company shall comply with the provisions of the Listing Manual of the SGX-ST for the time being in force (unless such compliance has been waived by the SGX-ST) and the Constitution of the Company; and - 4. unless revoked or varied by the Company in general meeting, the authority conferred by this resolution shall continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is the earlier.